ChiaraBenini/evolutionary-snn-nas/README.md

+# Results and Explanation
+For a more detailied look at the project and see who collaborated, read the PDF file

 # Run single-GPU
 `main.py` contains the code for single-GPU (or CPU) operation.
 The EA can be enabled, or a manual genotype can be used for full training